Nicholas II: First World War

-The Duma was still calling for political reforms and political unrest continued throughout the war.
-Cut off from public opinion, Nicholas could not see that the dynasty was tottering.
-With Nicholas at the front, domestic issues and control of the capital were left with his wife Alexandra.
-However, Alexandra's relationship with Grigori Rasputin, and her German background, further discredited the dynasty's authority.
-Nicholas had been repeatedly warned about the destructive influence of Rasputin but had failed to remove him.
-Rumors and accusations about Alexandra and Rasputin appeared one after another; Alexandra was even accused of harboring treasonous sympathies towards Germany.
-Anger at Nicholas's failure to act and the extreme damage that Rasputin's influence was doing to Russia's war effort and to the monarchy led to Rasputin's eventual murder by a group of nobles, led by Prince Felix Yusupov and Grand Duke Dmitri Pavlovich, a cousin of the Tsar, in the early morning of Saturday 17 December 1916 (O.S.) / 30 December 1916 (N.S.).
+The Duma was still calling for political reforms, and unrest continued throughout the war.
+Cut off from public opinion, Nicholas could not see the dynasty was tottering.
+With Nicholas at the front, domestic issues and control of the capital were left with his wife.
+However, Alexandra's relationship with Grigori Rasputin, and her German background, discredited the dynasty's authority.
+Nicholas had been repeatedly warned about the destructive influence of Rasputin but failed to remove him.
+Rumors and accusations about Alexandra and Rasputin appeared; Alexandra was even accused of harboring treasonous sympathies towards Germany.
+Anger at Nicholas's failure to act and the damage Rasputin's influence was doing to Russia's war effort and the monarchy led to Rasputin's murder by nobles, led by Prince Felix Yusupov and Grand Duke Dmitri Pavlovich, a cousin of the tsar, on Saturday 17 December 1916 (O.S.) / 30 December 1916 (N.S.).